Answer

 Confucianism: Confucianism concentrates on appropriate behavior in life, not a future heaven.
 The afterlife is unknowable, so all effort should be made to make this life the best it can be, to honor ancestors, and to respect elders.

 Eastern Orthodox: Orthodoxy is a Christian-Judeo derivative that reinterprets key Scripture verses in such a way that works become essential to reach heaven.
 Orthodoxy teaches that faith in Jesus is necessary for salvation, but where Christianity teaches that becoming more Christlike is the result of Christ’s influence in a believer’s life, Orthodoxy teaches that it is a part of the salvation process.
 If that process (called theosis) is not performed appropriately, a worshiper can lose his/her salvation.
 After death, the devout live in an intermediate state where this theosis can be completed.
 Those who have belief but did not accomplish sufficient progress in theosis are sent to a temporary “direful condition” and will go to hell unless the living devout pray and complete acts of mercy on their behalf.
 After final judgment, the devout are sent to heaven and the others to hell.
 Heaven and hell are not locations, but reactions to being in the presence of God, as there is nowhere that He is not present.
-For Christ-followers, God’s presence is paradise, but for the unsaved, being with God is eternal torment.
+Everyone will experience the presence of God for eternity.
+Whether that experience is joyful or painful depends on the condition of one’s heart.
+For Christ-followers, life after death will be the wonderful enjoyment of God’s presence.
+For the faithless and unbelieving, life after death will consist of the supreme torture of His presence.

 Hinduism: Hinduism is similar to Buddhism in some ways.
 Salvation (or moksha) is reached when the worshiper is freed from the cycle of reincarnation, and his spirit becomes one with god.
 One becomes free by ridding oneself of bad karma—the effect of evil action or evil intent.
 This can be done in three different ways: through selfless devotion to and service of a particular god, through understanding the nature of the universe, or by mastering the actions needed to fully appease the gods.